“I can give myself to her

 It was in poetry that she channelled her feelings and thoughts as they developed, writing tankas that focused largely on her experiences as a woman and women in general.
 She would find success quickly and catch the attention of others in the Japanese literary community, writing for the poetry magazine, Myōjō.

 It was through this that she met Tomiko and the man who would become her husband, Tekkan.
-Both were writers, and she formed a close bond with each of them, she and Tomiko building a friendship as they both pursued Tekkan.
+Both were writers, and she formed a close bond with each of them, she and Tomiko built a friendship as they both pursued Tekkan.

 All three loved each other.
 Akiko and Tomiko wanted to share Tekkan, developing what could have been a polyamorous relationship.